Simplify dinner tonight with this pressure cooker mushroom risotto! It’s full of delicious flavors and so easy to make.

 - 2 teaspoons soy sauce

-- 1 quart chicken, beef or vegetable stock
+- 1 quart vegetable broth chicken works, too

 - 1 ounce finely grated Parmigiano-Reggiano cheese, plus more for serving